swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 * meaningful (to those who are going to read the code)
 * short enough so you don't misstype them

+Variable name choice is extremely important a well named variable might be self-explanatory without comments and will make your code easier to read as the reader will not have to look up the comments.

 In most communities there will be a common practice.
 [For my community it is camel case starting with a lower case letter].

 ## On Being Precise with floats and ints